DAO1 and Apertum: crypto promise with deception?

 Anyone who invests in DAO1 is entering uncharted territory – without regulatory protection, but with a considerable risk of loss.

-Note: And as always, those affected are welcome to comment on this, or if someone has more or different information, they are welcome to share it with us.
-We are not interested in making false claims and our primary goal remains the provision of complete documentation.
+Note: As always, those affected are welcome to comment, and anyone with further or different information is welcome to share it with us.
+We are not interested in making false claims, and our primary goal remains to provide complete documentation.

 Source: Quinn Emanuel Lawyers website, DAO1